Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 #### Strategic Action <a name="StrategicAction"></a>
 <div>

 A Strategic Action corresponds to playing a Strategy Card.
-When a player performs a Strategic Action, she uses the **Primary Ability** of her Strategy Card, then other players, following the order defined by the Rotation Cycler (starting with either the left or right neighbour of the active player, depending on the orientation of the Rotation Cycler), may choose to execute the **Secondary Ability** of the card.
+When a player performs a Strategic Action, she executes* the **Primary Ability** of her Strategy Card, then other players, following the order defined by the Rotation Cycler (starting with either the left or right neighbour of the active player, depending on the orientation of the Rotation Cycler), may choose to execute the **Secondary Ability** of the card.
 After that the used Strategy Card is flipped on its *inactive* side, and may not be used again this Round.

 **Important: When performing a Strategic Action, the active player ***may not*** execute the Secondary Ability of the Strategy Card she is playing.**